Peac-h/22_speed_typing_game/README.md

-# Typing Challenge Game
+# Speed Typing Game

-This is a web-based typing game that displays a quote from a popular TV show and challenges the user to type the quote as quickly and accurately as possible.
+This is a typing game that displays a quote from a popular TV show and challenges the user to type the quote as quickly and accurately as possible.
 The game has different quotes from popular TV shows: Game of Thrones, Stranger Things, Breaking Bad, Lucifer.
 The game keeps track of the user's time and accuracy, and displays the highest scores achieved so far.
 Only if each character of the quote is typed correctly the user is proceeded to the next round.

 The design is responsive to all screen sizes.

-**This is my 21st project so far.**
+**This is my API based project and the 22nd project so far.**

 ## Checkout The Live Demo